We may earn affiliate commissions for the recommended products. Learn more.

 lastpass online password manager

-By far, the most popular type, web-based password managers, store your passwords on a cloud, which is usually the provider’s server.
-Such setup means that you can access your passwords from everywhere anytime, without the need to install the online password manager software.
+The most popular type is the web-based password manager.
+It stores your passwords on a cloud, which is usually the provider’s server.
+Such a setup means that you can access your passwords from anywhere, anytime, without the need to install the online password manager software.
 If accessing your vault via a web application is not possible, you would only need a browser extension or a mobile app.

-But how can one know if their passwords are not accessible to the provider?
+How can you know if your passwords are not accessible to the provider?
 Well, all reputable online password managers use zero-knowledge technology.
 It means that they encrypt your data on your device before sending it to the server.
-It also means that your vault is available for access attempts to third-parties 24/7.
-What’s more, all security measures mean nothing if there’s keylogger malware on your device, and you’re not using two-factor authentication.
+However, all security measures mean nothing if there’s keylogger malware on your device and you’re not using 2-factor authentication.

 online password manager

 Finally, you should expect to pay for a web-based password manager.
-There are great free versions to choose from, but some features like device limit or dark web scanning will always be premium.
-That said, most paid online password managers will not break your bank, especially if you commit long-term.
+There are great free versions to choose from, but some features like device limit or dark web scanning will most likely be a premium feature.
+That said, most paid online password managers aren’t expensive, especially if you commit long-term.

-Chances are you went for the online (or web-based) password manager.
-In this case, your passwords are stored online!
-Your vault is on the provider’s server, available 24/7 to you from anywhere as long as you have the master password.
-You don’t even need to install the password manager client – most of the time, a browser extension will suffice.
-Sometimes you can access the vault via a web application available on the provider’s website.
+Needless to say, if you choose an online (or web-based) password manager, your passwords are stored online.
+Your vault is on the provider’s server, available 24/7 to you from anywhere, as long as you have the master password.
+Most of the time, you don’t even need to install the password manager client and a browser extension is enough.
+Sometimes, you can access the vault via a web application available on the provider’s website.

 Stateless or token-based password managers